Sports Drinks Explained: Hypertonic, Hypotonic & Isotonic

 Fuel (hypertonic): 500ml fruit juice + pinch of salt + water on the side

-Pro tip: Bananas, raisins, or a slice of malt loaf + water can be just as effective as branded sports nutrition when money is tight.
+Pro tip: A banana + water, a handful of raisins, or a slice of malt loaf can be just as effective as branded sports nutrition for most training sessions.
+Real food counts.

 At a Glance